(Italics: Previous Analysis Due to Limited Price Change)

 Any upside derived from current support will likely be capped by resistance at $1.1473-1.1583; navigating lower, on the other hand, throws light on Quasimodo support as far south as $1.0778.

 Interestingly, despite current support, the pair took out 2nd November low (2020) at $1.1603 in late September (2021), suggesting the early stages of a downtrend on the weekly timeframe.
 This is reinforced by the monthly timeframe’s primary downtrend since mid-2008.

 Quasimodo support drawn from mid-June at $1.1213 (positioned beneath the weekly timeframe’s Fibonacci structure) made an entrance on 24th November (2021) and remains committed.
-Trendline resistance, extended from the high $1.2254, is nearby and could be tested this week, should bulls maintain Friday’s course.
+Trendline resistance, extended from the high $1.2254, is also seen overhead.

 Analysis out of the relative strength index (RSI) reveals the value attempting to establish support from the 50.00 centreline: positive momentum.
 Indicator resistance resides at 63.66, tucked just under the overbought threshold of 70.00.

 Trend on this scale has been lower since June 2021.

 Key levels to be mindful of on the H4 scale are:

 - Resistance at $1.1379, accompanied by a 38.2% Fibonacci retracement at $1.1381.

 - Beyond the above, a 100% Fibonacci projection is visible at $1.1422, followed by Quasimodo support-turned resistance at $1.1438.
 Lower on the curve, support falls in around $1.1235.